mmounirou/spotyboard/README.md

 spotiboard
 ==========

-Simple tools to create spotify playlist from billboard charts
+Simple tool to create spotify playlist from billboard charts